opensearch-project/sql/sql-cli/README.md

 * Field names with color
 * Enabled horizontal display (by default) and vertical display when output is too wide for your terminal, for better visualization
 * Pagination for large output
-* Connect to Elasticsearch with/without security enabled on either **Elasticsearch OSS or Amazon Elasticsearch Service domains**.
+* Connect to OpenSearch with/without security enabled on either **OpenSearch or Amazon Elasticsearch Service domains**.
 * Supports loading configuration files
 * Supports all SQL plugin queries

 ## Install

-Launch your local Elasticsearch instance and make sure you have the Open Distro for Elasticsearch SQL plugin installed.
+Launch your local OpenSearch instance and make sure you have the Open Distro for Elasticsearch SQL plugin installed.

 To install the SQL CLI: